top of page

 • 1794 : Tom King handed the manuscript to John Eggerton to oversee publication.

-• 1795 : John Eggerton died Jan 1795.
+• 1795 : John Eggerton promptly upped and died Jan 1795.

-• 1824 : William Upcott saves the manuscript from destruction when he discovers it in a pile of scrap paper on on the counter of a cheesemonger.
+• 1824 : William Upcott saves the manuscript from destruction when he discovers it in a pile of scrap paper on the counter of a cheesemonger.
 I assume that at this point the Ms. is still complete.

 • 1837 : John Dix's Life of Chatterton is published, raising the interest in Chatterton.
 Here's another assumption: Rev Samuel Butler, the then owner of the manuscript, gives a few pages of the manuscript to friends - a strange thing for a collector to do.